Henry Hopkins Sibley: Family and early life

-Henry Hopkins Sibley's grandfather, Dr. John Sibley, served as a medic in Massachusetts in the American Revolutionary War.
+Henry Hopkins Sibley's grandfather, John Sibley, served as a medic in Massachusetts in the American Revolutionary War.
 His wife was Elizabeth Hopkins, whose family name was given as a middle name to their son Samuel and grandson Henry.
 After her death in 1803, Dr. Sibley was part of an expedition to the Red River country of western Louisiana for the US government after the Louisiana Purchase and chose to settle in Natchitoches.
 In 1811, his son Samuel Hopkins Sibley and his wife followed to Natchitoches.
 Samuel Sibley served as a parish clerk from 1815 until his death in 1823.

 Henry Hopkins Sibley was born in Natchitoches in 1816.
 After his father's death when Henry was seven years old, the boy was sent to Missouri to live with his paternal uncle George Champlin Sibley and his wife Mary Easton, the founders of Lindenwood College in St. Charles, Missouri.

 Union general and first Governor of Minnesota Henry Hastings Sibley (1811–1891) was a distant cousin.
 His family had migrated west in the Northern Tier, which historians have called Greater New England.